1976 New Hampshire Democratic presidential primary: Results

-Details
+Aftermath

-The first-in-the-nation primary was won in an upset by political outsider and Governor of Georgia Jimmy Carter, who would later go on to win the nomination and the presidency.
-Finishing behind Carter in a narrow second place was Arizona Representative Mo Udall, followed by Birch Bayh, Fred Harris, Sargent Shriver, and Hubert Humphrey (who was not actively running).
+The first-in-the-nation primary was won in an upset by political outsider and former Governor of Georgia Jimmy Carter, who would later go on to win the nomination and the presidency.
+Finishing behind Carter in a narrow second place was Arizona Representative Mo Udall, followed by Birch Bayh, Fred Harris, Sargent Shriver, and Hubert Humphrey, who was not actively running.